 As with marriage, there is no legal requirement for either couple in a civil partnership to change their surname.
 The decision to share the same surname is an entirely personal choice.
 However, if you decide to do so, there are different procedures to adhere to depending on the way you change your name.

 In order to change the name recorded on all official documents, you need to produce documentary evidence of your name change.
 In some circumstances, your civil partnership certificate will be sufficient evidence.
 In other circumstances, a legal document called a deed poll (or ‘deed of change of name’) is necessary.
-You can find a copy of this document here.

 Name changes without using a deed poll